-Students at UCL have contributed to a gaming project that is designed to engage people with literature and question the stereotypes that ‘demonise’ video-game players.
-(Originally posted on London Connection.)
+Students at UCL have proposed a ‘genius’ idea for a gaming project designed to engage people with medieval literature and promote the digitisation of original texts.

 Students at University College London are involved in the design of a computer game based around the Anglo-Saxon epic poem, Beowulf.

-The game, part of a project called Playing Beowulf, advances a theme in role-playing and strategy games that gives game-players the option to play ‘evil’.
+This advances a theme in role-playing and strategy games that gives players the option to play ‘evil’.

 The Dungeon Keeper series by Bullfrog / Electronic Arts, which began in the mid-1990s, was a leading exponent of the genre.
 It challenged players to build a dungeon and then protect it from ‘heroes’ that would attempt to claim the realm back.